Boom in "free-from" dairy products

 About 70% of the world’s population has some degree of lactose intolerance.
 Even those who don’t are increasingly demanding low-lactose and lactose-free products for health and lifestyle reasons.

-Traditionally, cow’s milk is the preferred raw material for infant formulas.
-But many babies can’t tolerate whey and casein, the most common proteins in cow milk.
+Cow’s milk is the preferred raw material for baby formula.
+But many infants cannot tolerate whey and casein, the most common proteins in cow milk.

-There are solutions, but they aren’t optimal.
-Animal-based trypsin is not appropriate for kosher or halal families – and common proteases can create a bitter taste that babies will refuse.
+The alternatives aren’t optimal.
+Animal-based trypsin and chymotrypsin are not appropriate for Kosher or Halal families, and common proteases can create a bitter taste.

-Luckily, with the right enzymes, new forms of low-allergen and lactose-free infant formula can be created to help babies thrive.
+With the right enzymes, new forms of low-allergenic and lactose-free infant formula can be created to help babies thrive.

 Make your brand accessible with Kosher and Halal products

-Unlike animal-based trypsin, enzymes can remove lactose without breaking Halal or Kosher rules.
-This creates an accessible product for any diet.
+Unlike animal-based trypsin, enzymes can hydrolyze dairy proteins and still adhere to Halal and Kosher rules.
+This creates an opportunity for food producers to expand their market.

 Dairy products for a 24-hour world

 Would you like to be part of our next innovation?